Game Management Unit 21

-Overview: The pronghorn antelope in Unit 21 inhabit the Agua Fria grasslands, which is high desert grassland with native grasses and forbs dominating the flats, swales, and mesas.
+Overview: The pronghorn antelope in Unit 21 inhabit the Agua Fria grasslands, which is high, semi-desert grassland with native grasses and forbs dominating the flats, swales, and mesas.
 A juniper/grassland mosaic is found at the upper end of the watershed.
 Juniper and catclaw grow on hillsides at higher elevations while catclaw and mesquite are found at the lower elevations.
-The main factor affecting the pronghorn population is drought, followed by habitat loss and predation.
+The main factor affecting the pronghorn population is drought, followed by habitat loss due to invasive plant species.

 Areas: Pronghorn can be found in 3 main areas in unit 21.
 The southern population is found on Perry Mesa.
 Black Mesa no longer holds pronghorn due to a severe infestation of invasive grasses and mustard grass, along with frequent fires that start along I-17.
 Perry Mesa is accessed by the Bloody Basin road east of I-17.
 Take the Bloody Basin road approximately 9 miles to Forest Road 14 (this road is marked BLM 9014 for the first 100 yards) and head south.
 There are several roads off of FR-14 that access Perry Mesa.
 Perry Mesa normally holds the largest pronghorn numbers in the unit, but a fire in 2017 followed by a severe drought has reduced the numbers there.

-The northern pronghorn population is found on Marlowe and Yellow Jacket Mesas north of the town of Dugas.
+The northern, and largest pronghorn population is found on Marlowe and Yellow Jacket Mesas north of the town of Dugas.
 Although access through the Horner Mountain Ranch is no longer available, there are two OHV-only trails that access the mesas.
-One trail is located by Cottonwood Tank which is access of off forest road 68D.
-The other trail accesses Marlowe Mesa off of forest road 9601M, which is near Willow Spring off of forest road 68G east of Dugas.
+One trail is located by Cottonwood Tank which is accessed of off Forest Road 68D.
+The other trail accesses Marlowe Mesa off of Forest Road 9601M, which is near Willow Spring off of forest road 68G east of Dugas.

-Reimer Draw is the western population of pronghorn.
-This area is between I-17 and forest road 68D and between the Dugas road and forest road 732.
+Reimer Draw holds the third main population of pronghorn.
+This area is between I-17 and Forest Road 68D and between the Dugas road and Forest Road 732.
 There are many side roads that access all of this country.
 This area holds a fair number of pronghorn, but they are normally in smaller groups and harder to spot in this area due to the rugged terrain.

 There are a few pronghorn on Sycamore Mesa, but road access to this area has been lost, making it very difficult to access.
 The high temperatures during pronghorn hunts would make it very hard to harvest an antelope and pack it out without it spoiling.

-Overview: Elk sightings in Unit 21 began to be reported in the early 80’s.
-There is currently a small number of elk that reside in Unit 21.
-Elk may move back and forth to Units 6A, and 19A.
+Overview: Elk sightings in Unit 21 began in the early 80’s.
+A small number of elk reside in Unit 21.
+It is believed that elk move back and forth to and from Units 6A, and 19A.

-Most of the country that elk can be found in is extremely rugged.
-The roads that access most of the elk country are terrible and is not an option most of the time.
+The elk habitat in this unit is extremely rugged.
+The roads that access most of the elk country are terrible and motorized big game retrieval is not an option.
 Successful elk hunters should be prepared to pack the animal using friends with backpacks or pack animals.
-Temperatures during the early season hunts can be very high during the day, so hunters should plan on having help to pack out meat before it spoils, and hunters need to have lots of ice on-hand.
+Temperatures during the early season hunts can be in the mid 90’s during the day, so hunters should plan on having help to pack out meat before it spoils, and hunters need to have lots of ice on-hand.
 It is unlawful to allow any edible portion of a game animal to go to waste.